-Aligning Material Issues with UN Sustainable Development Goals
+Aligning Material Issues with CSR Pillars and UN Sustainable Development Goals iFAST Corp has identified seven Sustainable Development Goals (SDGs) out of the 17 SDGs initiated by the United Nations where the Company is able to make meaningful contributions.

-Following a review conducted for FY2021, out of the 17 Sustainable Development Goals (SDGs) initiated by the United Nations, iFAST Corp has identified seven SDGs where the Company is able to make meaningful contributions towards.
 These SDGs either correspond to certain aspects of the Company's operations, or are relevant to the four Corporate Social Responsibilities (CSR) pillars established by the Company, namely "Caring for Community", "Cultivating Financial Literacy", "Charity through Sports", and "Conserving the Environment".
+Reviews will be conducted to determine if the Company is able to contribute meaningfully to the remaining SDGs.